alielw/APS-NGS-day2-PM/README.md

         names(data)

         dim(data)

+* Lets load edgeR.
+You may need to install the package.
+Instructions are [here](https://bioconductor.org/packages/release/bioc/html/edgeR.html)

+        library(edgeR)

 * We have two treatments or conditions: A and I. We need to find this information from the file header and specify it in R.